Chelsie Wampler

 Biography

 I am a Metis woman and I am currently residing in ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ (Amiskwacîwâskahikan) colonially known as Treaty 6 Territory, which is my place of birth.
 My paternal grandfather was from the Fort Vermillion Metis Settlement and my paternal grandmother was Dane-za from Beaver First Nation.
 My maternal family are settlers from the Ukraine.
 I received my diploma through Grant MacEwan University in 2007, and I have been a Registered Social Worker with the license to perform psychosocial intervention through the Alberta College of Social Workers since 2009.
 I began my social work career working in child welfare system before moving to field of healthcare in both mental health and addictions, as well as complex case management.
 I completed my BSW through Thompson Rivers University in 2022.
-I am currently a second year MSW student in the Clinical Social Work with Individuals and Families Thesis stream through the University of Calgary.
-In 2022 I began my research journey, specifically with Indigenous Research Methodologies when I completed a 420-hour practicum on the IHNR-Indigenous Health Nursing Research team of BC.
+I am currently in my final year of the MSW student in the Clinical Social Work with Individuals and Families Thesis stream through the University of Calgary.
+In 2022 I began my research journey, specifically with Indigenous Research Methodologies when I completed a 420-hour practicum on the Indigenous Health Nursing Research team of BC.
 I was also awarded a UREAP research project grant, where I completed an exploratory pilot study that looked at the working relationship between Indigenous doulas and social workers.
-In 2023 I was awarded a SSHRC Indigenous Scholars Award for my Master’s Thesis.
-This research aims to explore how social workers can help positively impacted Indigenous women throughout their perinatal journey.
+This research has led into my thesis research which aims to explore how social workers can help positively impact Indigenous women throughout their perinatal journey.
+I have worked within various communities and have been apart of many projects specifically within Indigenous Research Methods.
 I am extremely passionate about the well-being of First Nations, Inuit, and Metis children and their families, and eradicating Indigenous specific racism.
-I have worked as a Research Associate on multiple projects and teams, and I look forward to evolving as a Metis scholar.